shrumit/textarea-plus/README.md

 # Textarea-Plus
-*A series of abstractions to make textarea manipulation easier*
+*Some functions to make textarea manipulation easier*

 ## API